hellerphilipp/prompt-zen/README.md

 ## Usage

 Use `prompt-zen` in Jupyter notebooks or Python projects to optimize and refine LLM prompts.
+The `examples` directory includes an `example_usage.py` file to help you get started quickly.

 ---